 Low-Carb and Keto Hiking Snacks

 Many yummy trail snacks are already keto-friendly or close to it.
 Here are some classics.

-Nuts: A handful of cashews, almonds, or peanuts can be salty and filling, a good source of protein, and naturally low carb.
-Some trail mixes are reasonably low-carb (look for the ones with less sugar) but usually have enough dried fruit or chocolate to make them not strictly keto-friendly.
+Nuts: A handful of cashews, almonds, or peanuts are salty and filling, a good source of protein, and naturally low in carbohydrates.
+Some trail mixes are reasonably low-carb (look for the ones with less sugar) but most have enough dried fruit or chocolate to make them not strictly keto-friendly.

 Jerky or meat sticks: From traditional beef jerky to the more unusual (but surprisingly good) Epic meat bars, most meat-based snacks are keto-friendly.
 Personally I prefer the softer texture of meat sticks over dry jerky when I’m on the trail.
 I’ll even spend a little extra for those that are grass-fed and seem slightly less processed, and I like to mix in turkey and chicken in addition to beef.
 A few of my favorites:

 Nut butter: Most nut butters are already very low carb, so no need to splurge on the “keto” branded versions in most cases.
 Single serve packets are popular with hikers, but I prefer larger 6oz squeeze pouches (this variety pack is really good!) because they create less packaging waste and are more flexible.
 My go-to’s are:

 Cookies and candy (low-carb versions): Wait, what?
 Yes, cookies and candy can be keto-friendly if they use the right ingredients.
 Very dark chocolate, like over 85% cacoa, is also a good option (as long as the weather isn’t too hot…).
 These are my favorite keto-friendly backpacking snacks when I’m in the mood for something sweet:

 Electrolytes: Some drink mixes can be quite sugary.
 I prefer the low-sugar Nuun tablets.